 data silos.
 These are places in your organization where personal data is stored.
 A silo can be a database, SaaS tool, or any arbitrary data-storage location.

-You can connect Data Silos → by adding them from our list of supported integrations.
+You can connect Integration → by adding them from our list of supported integrations.

-Check out the section "Connecting Data Silos" to learn more:
+Check out the section "Connecting Integrations" to learn more:

-datapoints, which are labeled fields of data. (e.g. a data silo with HR data may contain the datapoints: Resume, GPA, Education).
+datapoints, which are labeled fields of data. (e.g. an integration with HR data may contain the datapoints: Resume, GPA, Education).

 We allow you to configure which datapoints are incorporated in an access request, erasure request, or any other request action.